tri3h/webserver/README.md

         * tag_id
         * name
         * description
-        * image_type (need only with an image)
-    * Also there may be an image "main_photo" in base64 (in this case there also should be a parameter "image_type")
+    * Also there may be an image "main_photo"
     * Return nothing in case of success

 - DELETE /drafts